RazrFalcon/svgcleaner/CONTRIBUTING.md

 - If images are rendered the same - then there are some problems with your rendering application/editor.
 Such cases are not treated as errors, but you still can open an issue.

+## Performace

+Note that actual cleaning takes less than 30% of the execution time.
+Other 70% is spent on parsing and saving.
+So you should start from there.

 ## Other

 - English grammar fixes are extremely welcome.